equalitie/ouinet/README.md

 [emulator startup options]: https://developer.android.com/studio/run/emulator-commandline.html#startup-options

-While the emulator is running, you may interact with it using ADB, e.g. to install the APK built in the previous step.
+While the emulator is running, you may interact with it using ADB, e.g. to install the APK built previously.
 See the script's output for particular instructions and paths.